mirzaghaderi/rtpcr/README.md

 ## A target gene under more than two conditions (ANOVA)

 Analysis of variance (ANOVA) of factorial experiments in the frame of a completely randomized design (CRD) can be done by the `qpcrANOVA` function.
-ANOVA of qPCR data is suitable when there is a factor with more than two levels, or when there are more than a experimental factor.
+ANOVA of qPCR data is suitable when there is a factor with more than two levels, or when there is more than one experimental factor.
 The input data set should be prepared as shown below.
 Factor columns should be presented first followed by biological replicates and efficiency and Ct values of target and reference genes.
-The example data set below (`data_3factor_a`) represents amplification efficiency and Ct values for target and reference genes under three grouping factors (two different cultivars, three drought levels and the presence or absence of bacteria).
+The example data set below (`data_3factor_a`) represents amplification efficiency and Ct values for target and reference genes under three grouping factors (two different cultivars, three drought levels, and the presence or absence of bacteria).
 The table can contain any number of factor columns.
-The factor columns, should be followed by five other columns assigned to biological replicates (r), efficiency of the target gene, Ct values of target gene, efficiency of reference gene, and Ct values of the reference gene, respectively.
+The factor columns should be followed by five other columns assigned to biological replicates (r), the efficiency of the target gene, Ct values of the target gene, the efficiency of the reference gene, and Ct values of the reference gene, respectively.
 Here, the efficiency of 2 has been used for all wells, but the calculated efficiencies can be used instead.